Treasury Research Institute Essay Competition

-Entrants should write an essay of no more than 2,000 words (including references) that addresses the following topic:
+Entrants were asked to write an essay of no more than 2,000 words (including references) that addressed the following topic:

 How should we evaluate the economic contribution of professional and amateur sport?

-Entry is open to all students (undergraduate and postgraduate) enrolled at an Australian tertiary education institution as at the opening date for entries (Tuesday 3 April 2018).
-Treasury employees, contractors, and consultants to Treasury are not eligible to enter.
+Entries were open to all students (undergraduate and postgraduate) enrolled at an Australian tertiary education institution as at the opening date for entries (Tuesday 3 April 2018).
+Treasury employees, contractors, and consultants to Treasury were not eligible to enter.

 How to enter